pfvbell/portfolio/README.md

 # **Project 3: Exploring Neural Network interpretability through predicting flight delay**
 [Full Github Description](https://github.com/pfvbell/Flights_ANN/blob/main/README.md)

 This project mainly aims to explore interpretatbility and uncertainty in feedforward neural networks.
-A feedforward neural network was originally fitted.
+A feedforward neural network was originally fitted to predict flight delays from 810 predictors.
+All categorical variables, including airports, were one-hot-encoded.
 To explore the important features a logistic regression model was trained as a proxy, and permutation importance was performed, as well as other feature analysis.
 To explore the certainty of the predictions certain data points were bootstrapped to visualise a subsample of uncertainty.
 Secondly, an 'abstain' model was fit (based on this research: https://openreview.net/forum?id=rJxF73R9tX) which refrained from predicting when certainty levels were below 0.5.
 For further details [see](https://github.com/pfvbell/Flights_ANN/blob/main/README.md)  the notebook on the github.

 ![](/images/train_val_loss.png)